Sparky and sweet, the baby name Coco started out as a nickname, but now stands on its own.

 Thanks to Nicole for suggesting our Baby Name of the Day.

-Let’s start with cocoa, as in the cocoa bean, the source of chocolate, as well as the warm drink.
+Let’s start with cocoa, as in the cocoa bean, the source of chocolate, as well as the warm, wintry, whipped-cream-and-marshmallow-spiked drink.

 It’s possible that a typo in the 1775 edition of Johnson’s Dictionary cemented the change from cacoa to cocoa in English.

-In any case, the word cocoa has been with us for centuries.
+In any case, the word cocoa has been with us for centuries, and so has coco – even though they have completely separate origins.

-As a given name, though, it’s tough to find the first use of the baby name Coco.
+As a given name, it’s tough to find the first use of the baby name Coco.

-That makes this a deeply spiritual name – Mary of Perpetual Succour.
+That makes this a deeply spiritual name – Mary of Perpetual Succor in English.

 In the 2017 Disney-Pixar movie Coco, the main character is a young boy called Miguel.
 Coco refers to his elderly great-grandmother, Socorro Rivera, called Mama Coco.